 Kepler Capital Keeps Their Buy Rating on Mediobanca (MDIBY)

-In a report released yesterday, Christoffer Adams from Kepler Capital maintained a Buy rating on Mediobanca (MDIBY), with a price target of EUR11.60.
-The company’s shares closed last Monday at $10.43.
+Kepler Capital analyst Robin Rane maintained a Buy rating on Mediobanca (MDIBY) yesterday and set a price target of EUR11.60.
+The company’s shares closed last Monday at $9.37, close to its 52-week low of $9.04.

-According to TipRanks.com, Adams is a 1-star analyst with an average return of -5.9% and a 38.2% success rate.
-Adams covers the Financial sector, focusing on stocks such as Erste Group Bank AG, Deutsche Bank AG, and Sparebanken Vest.
+According to TipRanks.com, Rane is a 1-star analyst with an average return of -10.0% and a 0.0% success rate.
+Rane covers the Financial sector, focusing on stocks such as Erste Group Bank AG, Deutsche Bank AG, and Sparebanken Vest.

 See today’s analyst top recommended stocks >>